Formal Public Identifier: Entity display version

+Example FPIs

-Use in XML and SGML
+Use in XML, SGML and HTML

-The FPI is undoubtedly the least well-understood part of the document type declaration, an integral component of valid HTML, XML and Standard Generalized Markup Language (SGML) documents.
+The FPI is undoubtedly the least well-understood part of the document type declaration (DOCTYPE), an integral component of valid HTML, XML and Standard Generalized Markup Language (SGML) documents.
 The Formal Public Identifier's effect upon its host document is unusual in that it can depend not only upon its own syntactical correctness and the behaviour of the program parsing it, but also upon the ISO-registration status of the organisation responsible for schema referenced by the FPI.